Store

 1. Alpha Lupaline

-Used by the great Egyptian and Mayan civilizations, the extract of lupin, called lupaline, has been scientifically proven to be 10,000 more potent than the single use of Vitamin E, 5000 times more effective than Vitamin C, and 2 times more effective than Vitamin B. Lupaline helps to combat the signs of aging and reduces the damaging effects of free radical breakdown and environmental pollutions.
+Used by the great Egyptian and Mayan civilizations, the extract of lupin, called lupine, has been scientifically proven to be 10,000 more potent than the single use of Vitamin E, 5000 times more effective than Vitamin C, and two times more effective than Vitamin B. Lupaline helps to combat the signs of aging and reduces the damaging effects of free radical breakdown and environmental pollutions.
 This product is naturally derived from the synergetic combination of Lupin oil and the active fraction of wheat germ oil obtained by molecular distillation.

 2. Superoxide Dismutase (SOD)

 In a normal cell, tiny organelles called mitochondria turn food molecules into energy.
-In the process, a free radical oxygen called superoxide is produced, which causes what is called oxidative stress damage.
+In the process, free radical oxygen called superoxide is produced, which causes what is called oxidative stress damage.
 Superoxide dismutase (SOD) is an enzyme that revitalizes cells and reduces the rate of cell destruction.
-It neutralizes this most common, and possibly the most dangerous, free radical - superoxide.
-It converts the reactive oxygen species by converting superoxide radical into hydrogen peroxide, which is then changed into molecular oxygen and water.
+It neutralizes this most common, possibly the most dangerous, free radical - superoxide.
+It converts the reactive oxygen species by converting the superoxide radical into hydrogen peroxide, which is then changed into molecular oxygen and water.

-Reverse aging skin with Superoxide DismutaseSOD levels tend to decline with age, while free radical production increases.
+Reverse aging skin with Superoxide DismutaseSOD levels tend to decline with age while free radical production increases.
 Its potential as an anti-aging treatment has been well documented.
 Compounds that mimic SOD have been shown to extend the lifespan of experimental worms by nearly 50 percent, according to researcher Simon Melov of the Buck Institute for Age Research in Novato, California.

 3. Rosehip Seed Oil (Rosa Mosqueta)